DNS server IP Address has nothing to do

-IP address and email domains
+About IP address and email domains for the "layperson".

-151.196.75.10 and not mydomain.com) that represents a location on the internet, most web site has a domain name (ie: mydomain.com) linked to an IP address that emails can be sent to.
+What is an IP address or email domain address?
+IP address are numeric numbers (example: 151.196.75.10 and not mybestddomain.com) that represents a location on the internet, most website have a domain name (example: mybestddomain.com) linked to an IP address that emails can be sent to.

 IP addresses are allocated to companies and ISPs in blocks.
 Anyone can find out who administers a block of addresses or the owner of a domain address by using an IP Block whois tool to query the Internic database.

-See: IP, DNS Address
+IP, DNS Address

-To get a DOS prompt in Windows 2000 or XP, go to Start/Run, type in "CMD" and click OK.
+To get a DOS prompt in Windows 2000 or XP,

-DNS (Domain Name System) is a distributed domain based naming system database that can be query to identify administers of IP address--a string of numbers, example: 207.151.159.3 are translated into a string of "letters" called Domain Name - example:
+DNS (Domain Name System) is a distributed domain based naming system database that can be query to identify administers of IP Address--which is a string of numbers, example:

 207.151.159.3 = Domain Name www.internic.net

-Normally when we send an email or browse/surf the internet we uses character string to specify a destination, like; www.mailsbroadcast.com or service @mailsbroadcast.com but the machine on the internet does not understand this name (character string).
+Normally when we send an email or browse/surf the internet we uses character string to specify a destination, like; www.mailsbroadcast.com or service @ mailsbroadcast.com but the machine on the internet does not understand this name (character string).

-The machine uses a protocol called IP (internet protocol) and numbers like these; 132.0.33.54 to represent a destination, which is not very user friendly, therefore, a special internet service called DNS (Domain Name Service) to help convert character string (name) into numbers.
+The machine uses a protocol called IP (internet protocol) and numbers like these; 132.0.33.54 to represent a destination, which is not very user friendly, therefore, a special internet service called DNS (Domain Name Service) is to help convert character string (name) into numbers.

 Every email domain or website URL has their own individual destination number that is different from another.